There’s a reason why we've created so much content over the last four years, and it’s not just because we like hearing ourselves talk.

 It’s okay if your content sucks in the very beginning.
 Our first posts were terribly formatted and filled with grammar mistakes and spelling errors.
 We’re both non-native English speakers and high school dropouts—if we can do this, so can you.

 Many people in the startup world trust the Close brand today, but when we started, that wasn’t the case.
 You just have to get started, and be dedicated enough to get better over time.
+Want some advice on getting started?
+Check out this guide on starting a successful blog.

 So go out and create your own killer marketing machine right now.
 Even if it’s just you and Ramin.